-I don’t think I am wrong when I say that the social norms dictate that women are the primary care takers in the family.
+I don’t think I am wrong when I say that the social norms dictate that women are the primary caretakers in the family.
 The ones to stay at home with the family – be it children, old or sick parents/other family members.
 In a way it is biology (and gender) – a woman is the one who carries the baby for 9 months and a woman is the one who is going to give birth, feed the baby at the beginning of his life.
 It is a fact, but it poses a challenge none the less.

-Some other “bubbles” are happier than others – a woman and a man divide those home and child raising tasks.
+Some other “bubbles” are happier than others – a woman and a man divide those home and child-raising tasks.

 Unfortunately, there are so many women outside of these bubbles and they stay at home for good.
 Yes, it is no secret that there are women who consciously stay at home as a full-time-moms and it is okay as long as it is their choice.
 A real choice.
 Unfortunately, many times it is not.
-And many times that choice comes from a place of anxiety, self doubt and even fear.
-Those are never never good places to base your life decisions on.
+And many times that choice comes from a place of anxiety, self-doubt and even fear.
+Those are never good places to base your life decisions on.

-Anxiety, self doubt and fear
+Anxiety, self-doubt, and fear

 Here’s the modern “to be or not to be” for women – can I have it all?
 Should I have it all?
 Should I go back to my career or should I stay at home longer?
-And right here is where all the self-doubt and anxiety comes to life.
-Can you believe that even now, having so many freedoms and rights thanks to the ones fighting before (and today), we still face so much criticism, which comes to create anxiety.
+And right here is where all the self-doubt and anxiety come to life.
+Can you believe that even now, having so many freedoms and rights thanks to the ones fighting before (and today), we still face so much criticism, which comes to create anxiety?

 This anxiety and self-doubt raise all these questions: do I still have the skills after time off; are there some new, younger, better candidates; am I a monster for leaving my children “alone”?

 If that is not enough for you – don’t worry, there’s more.
 There are some legit and emotional reasons to start questioning the life choices – things like the desire to be with your family and the struggle to separate from the baby and go back to work.
-And when fear, anxiety and self doubt touch such sensitive areas –it is that much harder to fight them.
+And when fear, anxiety, and self-doubt touch such sensitive areas –it is that much harder to fight them.

 I am confident that only the support provided at home, work and from the entire societal mentality can help set the mind and emotions straight.